-- Reimbursable incidentals include such things as tips, brief phone calls home, and laundry. - Personal hygiene items, child care, etc. are not reimbursed. - Personal entertainment (movies, games, etc.) are not reimbursed.
+- Reimbursable incidentals include such things as tips, brief phone calls home, and laundry. - Personal hygiene items, child care, etc. are not reimbursed. - Personal entertainment (movies, games, etc.) are not reimbursed. - Child care is not reimbursed.

 In an effort to promote a healthy lifestyle, we will reimburse health club fees if the hotel that you are staying at does not have a fitness room for use free of charge.